lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 2 Rounds
 **Resist:** Willpower

 Make a charisma check against a target within 20m.
-If successful, the target gets disadvantage to actions against targets other than you for the duration.
+If successful, the target gets disadvantage to rolls on actions against targets other than you for the duration.

 ## Trip

+**Type:** Offensive
 **Specializations:** Finesse, Martial, Unarmed

 **Stamina Cost:** 1